Actify

 Pod Assignment Email

-Subject: You're in [Pod Name] for [Event Name]!
-Hi [Name], You've been assigned to [Pod Name] for our upcoming [Event] on [Date].
-Your teammates: - [Name], [Department] - [Name], [Department] - [Name], [Department] [...]
-Your pod captain: [Name] You'll be competing together across multiple challenges.
-Comfortable shoes recommended.
-Competitive spirit encouraged.
-See you there!
+Subject: You're in [Pod Name] for [Event Name] Hey [Name], You've been placed in [Pod Name] for [Event] on [Date].
+Here's your crew: - [Name], [Department] - [Name], [Department] - [Name], [Department] [...]
+Your pod captain is [Name].
+You'll compete together across multiple challenges — comfortable shoes are a good idea.
+The trash talk can start now.
+See you [Date].

 Station Facilitator Briefing

-Station: [Name] Your role: Run this station for [N] rotations of [X] minutes each.
+Station: [Name] Your job: Run this station for [N] rotations of [X] minutes each.
 Setup: 1.
 [Materials needed] 2.
 [Space arrangement] 3.
-[Scoring rules] Script: - Welcome pod, explain rules (30 seconds) - Run activity ([X] minutes) - Record score on shared sheet - Direct pod to next station Key rule: Every pod member must participate.
-If someone hangs back, gently pull them in.
-Questions?
-Find [Event Lead] or text [number].
+[Scoring rules] How it runs: - Welcome the pod, explain the rules in 30 seconds or less - Run the activity ([X] minutes) - Record the score on the shared sheet - Point them to the next station One thing to watch for: if someone's hanging back, give them a natural way in — ask their opinion, hand them something to hold.
+Don't single them out, just make room.
+Questions during the event?
+Grab [Event Lead] or text [number].

-Print this on a laminated card for each facilitator.
-Verbal briefings get forgotten.
+Print on a laminated card for each facilitator.
+Verbal briefings at the start of a loud event evaporate fast.

 Post-Event Survey (Large Group)

-Quick feedback — takes 60 seconds: 1.
+Quick feedback — 60 seconds, that's it: 1.
 How connected did you feel to your pod?
 (1–5) 2.
-Did you meet someone new?
+Did you meet someone new today?
 (Yes / No) 3.
 Best part of the event? (one sentence) 4.
-Would you attend again?
-(Definitely / Maybe / No) That's it.
-Thanks for making it a great day!
+Would you come to another one?
+(Definitely / Maybe / Probably not) Thanks for making it a great day.

-Send within 2 hours of event ending.
-Response rates drop 50% after 24 hours.
+Send within 2 hours.
+Response rates drop by half after 24 hours.

 Leadership ROI Summary

-Send within 48 hours.
-Include 2–3 photos.
-Keep it under one scroll.
+Send within 48 hours, include 2–3 photos, keep it under one scroll.
+Leadership reads shorter summaries more often.

 Expected Results